 Generator Wheel Kit

-A generator wheel kit is designed to make your generator portable.
+A generator wheel kit enables your generator to be portable.
 Usually generators are set in one location and run from there, but in some cases it’s necessary to move it around, (i.e. on a job site) and that’s where a good generator wheel kitwill come in handy.
 The majority of wheel kits today have never-flat tires, and really it makes sense to invest in one particularly if you’re going to use them on rugged terrain.

 Most of these generators run on specific types of generators and capable of supporting up to 5500 watts (or higher, depending on the kit).
 Most of these kits also have tubular steel handling so it’s convenient to use.
 Rubber feet are also pretty much a standard feature for stationary placement and stability.